gillyware/gatekeeper/docs/usage/permissions.md

 The `grantPermissionByDefault` method accepts a `PermissionPacket` instance, a string, or a string-backed enum.

-If the permission does not exist, a `PermissionNotFoundException` will be thrown.
+If the permission does not exist, a `GatekeeperException` will be thrown.

 If the permission is already granted by default, it will simply be returned without raising an exception.